On the Ground

 •The Highland Surgical Research Facility

-An Lòchran, the Enterprise and Research Centre is another development where multiple occupancy and in this case ownership creates a blend of collaborative and innovative input.
+An Lòchran, the Enterprise and Research Centre is a Campus building where multiple occupancy creates a blend of collaborative and innovative input.

 The building accommodates development agency Highlands and Islands Enterprise along with the following departments of the University of the Highlands and Islands (UHI) and Scotland's Rural College (SRUC):